CollepardoLab/Nucleosome_Pulling/README.md

 ```
 1KX5_TP53/
-├── run_all.sh              ← the only script you need to run
+├── run_all.sh               the only script you need to run
-├── slurm                   ← setup pulling job (paths pre-filled)
+├── slurm                    setup pulling job (paths pre-filled)
-├── slurm-umbrella          ← umbrella sampling job (paths pre-filled)
+├── slurm-umbrella           umbrella sampling job (paths pre-filled)
-├── paste2.sh               ← distributes files to window directories
+├── paste2.sh                distributes files to window directories
-├── setup60colvars.py       ← generates colvars for all 60 windows
+├── setup60colvars.py        generates colvars for all 60 windows
 └── setup_stage/
-    ├── in.nucl             ← LAMMPS input template
+    ├── in.nucl              LAMMPS input template
-    ├── setup.sh            ← generates in.nucl_1..5 with random seeds
+    ├── setup.sh             generates in.nucl_1..5 with random seeds
-    ├── nucl_no_LH.txt      ← starting structure (acetylated if requested)
+    ├── nucl_no_LH.txt       starting structure (acetylated if requested)
-    ├── DNA_sequence.txt    ← generated from your 211-bp sequence
+    ├── DNA_sequence.txt     generated from your 211-bp sequence
-    ├── NAFlex_params.txt   ← DNA force-field parameters
+    ├── NAFlex_params.txt    DNA force-field parameters
     ├── window_setup_no_LH.py
-    ├── chromatin.so        ← symlink to your compiled plugin
+    ├── chromatin.so         symlink to your compiled plugin (you need to update this if you reinstall LAMMPS Chromatin Model)
-    └── lmp_archer2         ← symlink to your lmp binary
+    └── lmp_archer2          symlink to your lmp binary (you need to update this if you reinstall LAMMPS Chromatin Model)
 ```

 To place the simulation in a specific directory: